DidacDV/Py_work/OOP/README.md

 - location_tracker

-  Contains the Phone class that can be used to check the location of a given phone number and it's current service.
+  Contains the Phone class that can be used to check the location of a given phone number and its current service.